How many of you have experienced slow loading pages while trying to connect to a website?

-A faster loading website helps you achieve a higher ranking in Google’s Search Engine Results Page.
+A faster loading website helps you achieve a higher ranking on Google’s Search Engine Results Page.

-On the other hand, a slow landing page leads to a high bounce rate and losing on probable conversions resulting in a significant business and revenue loss.
+On the other hand, if your WordPress Speed Optimisation efforts result in a slow landing page you are also likely to experience a high bounce rate and loss on probable conversions resulting in a significant business and revenue loss.

 To help you deal with this problem, Google offers a free tool, Google PageSpeed Insights.

 Now that you know why the speed of your website matters, let us walk through the various aspects of this tool, such as how it works and how you can use it to identify the issues affecting your site speed.

 You will also learn how to use the tool to fix and improve your website speed.

 Almost all website owners hope to have a fast website loading speed.
 It is true that customers only have the patience to wait for 3-10 seconds for a website to load.

 If the website does not fully load in the required time, the chances are high that customers will move away from your website.
 It will directly benefit your rivals.